Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 1. Build Single Page Applications (SPAs)
 1. Identify and utilize Reactive Programming when building SPAs, and how it differs from other programming paradigms
-1. Manage application states using the FLUX architecture pattern
+1. Manage application states using the Flux architecture pattern
 1. Use conditional rendering to programatically manage the user interface

 ## Schedule